This page provides an overview of the Freshwater Improvement Fund and available funding.

 Purpose of the fund and available funding

 The Government has committed $100 million over 10 years to the Freshwater Improvement Fund.
-Approximately $24.5 million is available in the first funding round, which is now open.
+Approximately $24.5 million was made available in the first funding round, which is now closed.

 The fund is for projects costing $400,000 or more which will improve the quality and availability of water in our water bodies (lakes, rivers, streams, groundwater and wetlands).